 Summer is here, and for many, that means spending more time outside in the sun.
 If you love getting a glowing tan, you should know that prolonged sun exposure harms your skin so you have to be very careful.
-If you want to know how to tan without damaging skin, we have a few helpful tips to offer you.
+If you want to know how to tan without damaging your skin, we have a few helpful tips to offer you.

 On the whole, we would not recommend actively tanning as a regular activity, as the long-term effects can lead to premature aging and sunspots, as well as increase your risk of developing melanoma.
-If you do really want that glowing appearance, you have to proceed very slowly to decrease the risks.
+If you do want that glowing appearance, you have to proceed very slowly to decrease the risks.
 In this article, we’ll explain how to tan safely.

 The Benefits and Risks of Tanning